theoludwig/markdownlint-rule-relative-links/README.md

 - Support images (e.g: `![Image](./image.png)`).
 - Support links fragments similar to the [built-in `markdownlint` rule - MD051](https://github.com/DavidAnson/markdownlint/blob/main/doc/md051.md) (e.g: `[Link](./awesome.md#heading)`).
 - Ignore external links and absolute paths as it only checks relative links (e.g: `https://example.com/` or `/absolute/path.png`).
+- If necessary, absolute paths can be validated too, with `root_path` configuration option.

 ### Limitations

 - Only images and links defined using markdown syntax are validated, html syntax is ignored (e.g: `<a href="./link.txt" />` or `<img src="./image.png" />`).

 Contributions are welcome to improve the rule, and to alleviate these limitations.
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for more information.
+See [CONTRIBUTING.md](/CONTRIBUTING.md) for more information.

 ### Related links